 3. Mark a simple yes/no journal entry or a detailed one every night ticking that you did not falter.
 If you miss it any day, reset the counter and start again.

 That is it.
 Simple.
 Feel free to add to your lists as you prod along.
 The important thing to remember is that you must consciously express your gratitude without any expectations for reciprocation.
 It is hard but doable.
-True gratitude makes one generous, compassionate and infinitely loving.
-Here is a nice article from wiki how – how to start a gratitude journal.
+True gratitude makes one generous, compassionate, and infinitely loving.
+Here is an article from wiki how – how to start a gratitude journal.

 Try this practice to judge its effectiveness for yourself.
 You will gain incredible emotional strength.
 If you are emotionally strong, you can succeed at anything, anything at all.
 Gratitude makes you emotionally pure, such purity allows you to love unconditionally.

-If you pay attention, there is plenty to be grateful.
+If you pay attention, there is plenty to be grateful for.
 Be happy, be thankful.
 I hope you know how lucky you are.

 Go on! tell someone how much they mean to you.